 I say no. The name says it all: It’s optional.
-They don’t expect everyone to include it.
-If you include, though, it will be read and taken at face value, and that’s where the advice above comes into play.
+They don’t expect everyone to include it, but if you do it will be read and taken at face value, and that’s where the advice above comes into play.

 If you’ve decided you actually have something substantial to say about the question, then the worry becomes one about TMI–Too Much Information.
 Here’s my standard advice: After you’ve written the essay, give it to someone who knows you, but doesn’t know you well.
 If either (or both) of the following things happen, then you’ve shared too much: (1) You feel uncomfortable about having the other person read it, or (2) The other person looks/acts/feels uncomfortable as they are reading it.
 Another way of checking if you’ve shared too much is what I call the “Mom/Grandma Method”: Would you feel okay if your mother read the essay?
 How about your grandmother?
 If your answer is a “no,” then why would you ever want a complete stranger in an admissions office reading it?

-If you can’t figure out how you and your story fit into the topic of the essay, or if you have to struggle to find an “angle” through which you can make the optional essay topic work, chances are you’re forcing it.
+Can’t figure out how you and your story fit into the topic of the essay?
+Struggling to find an “angle” through which you can make the optional essay topic work, chances are you’re forcing it.
 If you’re forcing it, you shouldn’t write it.
 If you do write it, it will sound less than sincere, and that is more harmful than helpful.